 15 Minute Sticky Garlic Noodles are the Y2K version of dinner when you’re just too tired and too lazy to prep anything else.
 Netflix is calling and these buttery, garlicky, gooey, noodles, swimming in a soy sauce glaze are the perfect carb-binging meal to pair with your tv binge.
 You’ll barely even need to press pause as you prepare them.

-Quick noodle recipes are always necessary to have on hand so here are some of my previously shared favorites: Instant Pot Sticky Noodles, Easy Vegetable Lo Mein, and of course Gluten Free Thai Peanut Chicken Noodles.
+Not surprisingly, there are quite a few quick noodle recipes on my site such as these Instant Pot Sticky Noodles, Easy Vegetable Lo Mein, and of course Gluten-Free Thai Peanut Chicken Noodles.
+Let’s add these delicious ones to the mix.

 Why Use Oyster Sauce?